Gracie, the Green Sea Turtle, Chapter Seven

 Lucy said, “Well, don’t you want to eat first?”

 The kids gave her a blank stare.
 Then Samuel said, “Mom, we want to go see it before it’s gone!
 Can’t you get someone to watch our stuff and go with us?”

 She said, “No. I was just kidding.
 Go!
 Go!
 The food will keep.
 Just take the flashlight, and be careful.”

 Samuel grabbed the flashlight and said, “Okay!
 We’ll be back in a little bit.”
 He turned to the others and said, “Come on!
 I can’t wait to see this!
 How lucky are we that it came tonight?”

 Then they ran down the beach to find the sea turtle.
 Their laughter rang through the air while running as fast as they could.

 © Patsy H. Parker

-Posted on December 10, 2014, in Stories in Progress and tagged Chapter Eight, Chapter Five, Chapter Four, Chapter One, Chapter Seven, Chapter Six, Chapter Three, Chapter Two, Sea turtles, writing.
+Posted on December 10, 2014, in Art Talk and tagged Chapter Eight, Chapter Five, Chapter Four, Chapter One, Chapter Seven, Chapter Six, Chapter Three, Chapter Two, Sea turtles, writing.
 Bookmark the permalink.
 Leave a comment.